sourcevault/nutzen/readme.md

 - custom validators that are easy to build and extend.

-`valleydate` exposes few key operators for creating data validators, for handling arbitrary complex data types.
+`hoplon.types` exposes few key operators for creating data validators, for handling arbitrary complex data types.

 We start by defining our basetypes: